 When is The Trip to Greece on TV?

+The Trip is set to return in early 2020, Sky One has confirmed.

-An air date has yet to be announced, but in June 2019 Rob Brydon revealed that filming had officially begun – sharing this photo:
+In June 2019 Rob Brydon revealed that filming had officially begun on the six 30-minute episodes, sharing this photo:

 Filming begins on The Trip To Greece… pic.twitter.com/hdLv40rRmd